Monkeybin11/CsChipVision/README.md

 1. Classification of chip defect
 2. Auto system model optimization - by Ai algorithimn like reinforcement learning, neural network ,gradient boosting etc...

-Languge : C# ( Prototype is made by python )
+ Languge : C# ( Prototype is made by python ).

-UI : WPF
+ UI : WPF.

-Backend Algorithmn Lib : Accord.net , EmguCV
+ Backend Algorithmn Lib : Accord.net , EmguCV.

 This Application is not commercial